Kraftfabrik/tapo-t310-logger/README.md

 - Remote access through the Tapo smartphone app is no longer available
 - Firmware updates are no longer possible until Internet access is restored

-**This allows the H100 hubs and T310 sensors to operate completely without the Tapo cloud after initial configuration.**
+This allows the H100 hubs and T310 sensors to operate without the Tapo cloud after initial configuration.

-For long-term stability, it is recommended to keep the H100 hubs offline after setup and to pin the Python dependencies using.
-The logger should continue to work as long as the local H100 API remains unchanged and the same Python environment/dependencies are used.
+For long-term stability, it is recommended to keep the H100 hubs offline after setup and to keep the Python environment and dependencies stable.
+The logger should continue to work as long as the local H100 API remains unchanged and the same Python environment and dependencies are used.

 ## License